-The beef sandwiches from Arby's would be very hard to duplicate since they are made from specially processed hunks of beef that are then thinly sliced with a deli-style meat slicer.
-However, the fast food chain's sweet-and-tangy barbecue sauce can be cloned easily.
-With just a few basic ingredients you can whip up a batch of your own sauce to add generously to a variety of homemade sandwich creations, even barbecued ribs or chicken.
+The beef sandwiches from Arby's would be very hard to duplicate, since they are made from specially processed hunks of beef that are then thinly sliced with a deli-style meat slicer.
+However, the sweet-and-tangy BBQ sauce can be cloned easily.
+You can make my copycat Arby's sauce recipe with just a few basic ingredients and add it to a variety of homemade sandwich creations, even barbecued ribs or chicken.

 Source: More Top Secret Recipes by Todd Wilbur.

 - 1 tablespoon water

 - 1/4 teaspoon garlic powder